 Modern Trade is cornering CPG brands

-It won’t be an exaggeration to call the relationship between CPG companies and retailers as frenemies.
-As Modern Trade continues to penetrate in the retail space in emerging economies like India, Modern Trade retailers seem to have an upper hand in the negotiations.
+It won't be an exaggeration to call the relationship between CPG companies and retailers as frenemies.
+As Modern Trade continues to penetrate in the retail space in emerging economies, Modern Trade retailers seem to have an upper hand in the negotiations.
 Nielsen data reveals that in the July-September quarter of 2019, modern trade grew at double the rate of traditional trade, despite an otherwise trying time for the CPG sector.
 This growth has brought in a huge boost of optimism for the Modern Trade retailers who are using this stat as a bargaining chip for favorable deals.

 Based on what is selling the most, retailers are launching their own brands ("private labels") that are directly competing with the supplier’s brand, sometimes giving inferior visibility to the supplier’s product in order to promote their own brands.
 Retailers have also started pushing unreasonable pressure for high margins, thus making it difficult for CPG companies to have special displays and promotional activities inside the stores.